mwbowers/mwbowers.github.io/examples/zebra-stripe-subfiles.md

 ---
 title: Zebra-Stripe Subfiles
+description: Enhance the readability and navigation of your subfiles with the Zebra-Stripe technique.
+This guide provides insights into applying alternating row colors to subfiles in a file system or application, making it easier to distinguish between them at a glance.
+Ideal for developers and users looking to improve file organization and visual clarity, this resource offers practical steps and considerations for implementing zebra-striping in various contexts.
 ---

 Zebra striping—also known as candy striping or half-shadow—is the application of faint shading to alternate lines or rows in data tables or forms.